paulovfmarques/Cineflex/README.md

 ## Features
 [//]: # (Add the features of your project here:)
-This app features all the latest tools and practices in mobile development!
+This app features the following tecnology:

 - ⚛️ **React Js** — A JavaScript library for building user interfaces

 ## Getting started

-Describe here the way to use/install your project
+Move yourself to the project directory:

+  1. Run <strong>npm install</strong>;
+  2. Run <strong>npx webpack serve</strong>;
+  3. Open http://localhost:9000/ on your browser;
+  4. For a better experience, inspect the page and enable the mobile visualization.

 ## License